-Which might sounded like a bit tedious at first, having gone through this short questionnaire above, you ought to now have the major lines of your preferences on paper.
-How about that!
+This might sound a bit tedious at first, but having gone through this short questionnaire above, you ought to now have the major lines of your preferences on paper!

-Try to be somewhat flexible to what you came up with above, as some properties might be perfect for you, but might have a small garden vs. your desired large garden.
-Or combination of your preferred location and its offered features only allow you certain properties.
+Try to be somewhat flexible to what you came up with above, as some properties might be perfect for you, but might not necessarily check off all the boxes you’re looking for!

-Mistake 2: First-time home buyers don’t know what they can afford
+Mistake No.2: First-time home buyers don’t know what they can afford

 If the last financial crisis has taught us as a home buyer anything, it is that the amount the bank says you can afford and the amount you think you can afford are not always the same!Click To Tweet